MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **Modifying breakpoint state**

-You can modify existing breakpoints by using the following commands:
+You can modify existing breakpoints by using the following commands.

 <table>
 <colgroup>